RomaneGreen/bpm_app/README.md

 # BPM

-Book App built with Ruby on Rails
+Book App built with Ruby on Rails to test code coverage and testing methodologies

 Setup Guide: